 - Speed Drills Big BUNDLE For Guided Reading and Centers

-I change out books as needed, but research shows that repeated reading of familiar text can support fluency building.
-I make sure the books are at their independent reading level so they can easily read them with a partner with success.
+I really only change out books as needed, but research shows that repeated reading of familiar text can support fluency building.
+The books I pick are at their independent reading level so they can easily read them with a partner with success.
 I also include books that they have read successfully at the guided reading table.
-I include games/activities (most have this listed as a MAY Do) that will support their reading goals as well (sight word games, fluency games, etc. Whatever their reading needs are at the time).
-Here are some sight word games to check out:

 - 7 Ways to Squeeze MORE Into Your Literacy Block

 Hi!
 I love this idea and am trying I out in my classroom next week.
 Do you put all of their seatwork for the whole week in their seatwork folder, or do you put it in every day?

 Hello!
 I'm so glad you love this idea.
 We do too!
 I choose to take out their completed seatwork daily and add new seatwork just to stay on top of it.
 I also write their names on the top of their seatwork because I have found it is challenging to determine who has not completed their work if I don't.
 It takes a couple minutes, but well worth it.

 Sorry about this very delayed response.
 I was not receiving notifications on comments.